Dried Bugs From 7/11

 Edible insects can be found all over Thailand.
 From the bustling streets of Bangkok to markets in the north of Thailand, visitors will be paying the ฿10 fee to take photos of these creepy crawlers, making for a great social media post.
 That being said, travelers can also purchase edible bugs at most 7/11 stores around Thailand.
 Grab a bag to bring home to your friends and family to make for one strange stocking stuffer.

 Beads, bracelets, buttons … oh my!
-Thailand has everything one needs to get crafty and create their own pieces of jewelry.
-While it is certainly still a nice gesture to purchase a ready-made piece for those friends of yours who are less than artsy, the beads and tools necessary for making jewelry are incredibly cheap in Thailand, and they make a great gift.
+Thailand has everything one needs to get crafty and create their own pieces of jewellery.
+While it is certainly still a nice gesture to purchase a ready-made piece for those friends of yours who are less than artsy, the beads and tools necessary for making jewellery are incredibly cheap in Thailand, and they make a great gift.

 In addition to items for creating jewelry, some of the best stocking stuffers are elegant, colorful pieces that have already been made.
 From bangles to rope bracelets, Thailand has a piece of jewelry to fit every style.